 Breathing - Exposure to diesel exhaust becomes a concern only under certain conditions.
-Persons with diagnosed respiratory problems such as asthma may be more susceptible and should maintain regular contact with their doctors.
-Such persons should pay attention to local air quality forecasts to avoid time outside on days when DPM and other air contaminants are unacceptably high.
+Persons diagnosed with respiratory problems such as asthma may be more susceptible and should therefore maintain regular contact with their doctors.
+Such persons should pay attention to local air quality forecasts to avoid outside time on days when diesel particulate matter and other air contaminants are unacceptably high.

 Persons working near diesel equipment and vehicles need to be aware that they may face higher risks of heart and lung problems, including cancer.
-Truck drivers, construction workers, and others who work near diesel-powered equipment should ensure that vehicles and equipment are well maintained to reduce emissions.
+Truck drivers, construction workers and others who work near diesel-powered equipment should ensure that vehicles and equipment are well maintained to reduce emissions.
 They can further lessen the health risk from emissions by using bio-diesel and other environmentally friendly alternatives.